HACKED SITES TO BE REMOVED BY GOOGLE

 How Does This Affect You?

-There effects if you are removed from the search results can mean that your website visitors may drop by 80% + this would be devastating for most businesses.
+The effects, if you are removed from the search results, can mean that your website visitors may drop by 80% + this would be devastating for most businesses.

 The best thing to do is keep a close eye on your Google Console messages and contact your web developer as soon as you receive a notice from Google.